DeaglanBartlett/ESR/docs/source/tutorial.rst

 		    return np.inf
 		return nll

-although note that this is already included as ``esr.fitting.likelihood.GaussLikelihood`` for a minimal example.
+although note that this is already included as ``esr.fitting.likelihood.GaussLikelihood``.

-We can then combine the above code with the belwo to fit a mock dataset
+We can then combine the above code with the below to fit a mock dataset

 .. code-block:: python